 There is no official scorer, and both teams shall keep scorebooks.
 Teams should endeavour to check that their scorebooks tally at the end of each half innings.
-Disagreements should be immediately resolved by the captains.
+Disagreements should be immediately resolved by the captains with input from the umpire as required.